Skip to main content

 Missed CallsContractorsLead Capture

-It's 8:30 PM on a Tuesday and Dave — a solo plumber in Van Nuys — is finally sitting down to eat.
+It's 8:30 PM on a Tuesday and Dave, a solo plumber in Van Nuys, is finally sitting down to eat.
 His phone buzzes.
 Unknown number.
 He stares at it for a second, lets it go to voicemail, and tells himself he'll call back tomorrow.
-Tomorrow comes, he calls back, and the homeowner already booked someone else.
-That one missed call?
-A high-value water heater replacement.
-Gone.
+Tomorrow comes, and he has to find out whether the homeowner still needs help.

 If you're a contractor, this probably sounds painfully familiar.
-You can't answer every call when your hands are covered in grease, you're on a ladder, or you're driving between jobs.
-But every unanswered ring is a potential customer walking straight to your competitor.
+You cannot catch every incoming call when your hands are covered in grease, you're on a ladder, or you're driving between jobs.
+But an unanswered ring may be a potential customer who keeps searching.

 Here's the good news: you don't have to choose between doing your job and answering your phone.